-While this company is working to reduce their emissions and footprint on the environment, they are still ranked very high on the list of companies releasing emissions at number three in global percent of emissions at 3.17 percent.
+While this company is working to reduce its emissions and footprint on the environment, they are still ranked very high on the list of companies releasing emissions at number three in global percent of emissions at 3.17 percent.

 4. British Petroleum (BP)

 This oil and gas company ranks number four in emissions at 2.47 percent.
 For their U.S. operations, the company is ranked as having one of the worst safety records of any oil company due to their extensive number of spills and unconcerned impact on the environment.
-Can we get a round of boos please?
+Can we get a round of boos, please?
 (GOOD) Their pathetic record is as follows:

 - Illegal disposal of hazardous waste on Alaska’s north slope from 1993 – 1995 – fined $22 million